pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 If deploying more than one foundation, a unique `vars.yml` should be used for each foundation.

 ### prepare-tasks-with-secrets and Vars Files
-Both Credhub and vars files may be used together to interpolate variables into `base.yml`.
+Both CredHub and vars files may be used together to interpolate variables into `base.yml`.
 This use case is described in the [Using prepare-tasks-with-secrets](#using-prepare-tasks-with-secrets) section.

 ### credub-interpolate and Vars Files
-Both Credhub and vars files may be used together to interpolate variables into `base.yml`.
+Both CredHub and vars files may be used together to interpolate variables into `base.yml`.
 Using the same example from above:

 {% include ".cf-partial-config.md" %}